hhc97/steam_achievement_tracker/README.md

 1. The account settings page looks like this:
 ![](readme_images/settings_page.PNG)

-2. From here, you can edit the specifics of your profile, like `...
-TODO`
+2. From here, you can edit the specifics of your profile, like uploading a new profile picture (though saving it to your profile is currently not functional as we need the backend for that), or changing some of your gaming social media handles using the edit buttons for the relevant fields.

 ### Admin page